borneelphukan/Automatic-Password-Generator/README.md

 ### Todos
 1. Create an executable file for easier execution
-2. Generate password with greater.
+2. Generate passwords with greater impenetrability.